zyfra/Prizm/CONTRIBUTING.md

 Пример:

 ```
-export class ZuiPureException extends Error {
+export class PzmPureException extends Error {
 constructor() {
-super('zuiPure can only be used with functions or getters');
+super('pzmPure can only be used with functions or getters');
 }
 }

 // use

 if (typeof value !== 'function') {
-throw new ZuiPureException();
+throw new PzmPureException();
 }
 ```